Apple Pressing

 9. I have bottles from last year.
 I’d like to re-use them.
 What should I do?

+Please check with us first as the bottles must fit our equipment.
 Bottles can be re-used if, once empty, they are rinsed and washed in warm soapy water.
 Wine bottles are not acceptable.
 The metal ring from the cap should also be cut off (use wire-cutters).
 Leave to dry and loosely cap to stop spiders from making homes!
 Then store.
 Just before the next harvest, sterilise bottles in something like Milton’s, just follow the manufacturer’s instructions.
 We then give the bottles a quick rinse with water before filling with fresh juice.